heliosdesign/helios-wp-boilerplate/README.md

 1. Clone this repository into a new project directory: `$ git clone git@github.com:heliosdesign/helios-wp-boilerplate.git [project-name]`
 2. Jump into the directory and delete the `.git` directory (unless you want to work on this boilerplate).
 You can now create a new repo if you want to.
 3. Download WordPress from [wordpress.org/download](https://wordpress.org/download).
-4. Add the WordPress files to the root of the directory.
-Some of the directory tree will already be there (`wp-content/plugins`, `wp-content/themes`) so just add the missing files to those directories instead of overwriting the whole thing.
+4. Add all the WordPress files, except for the `wp-content` directory to the root of the project.
+Add any of the plugins or themes that you want to their respective directories in `wp-content`.
 5. Run `$ npm install` to get the tooling dependencies.
 6. Create your database and run the install.